hydro-informatics/hydro-informatics.github.io/exercises/ex-sediment.md

 ### Create a bed load core class

 A `BedCore` class written in the `bedload.py` script provides variables and methods, which are relevant to many bed load and sediment transport calculation formulae (e.g., the *Parker-Wong* correction or the [Smart & Jaeggi 1983](https://ethz.ch/content/dam/ethz/special-interest/baug/vaw/vaw-dam/documents/das-institut/mitteilungen/1980-1989/064.pdf) formula).
-Moreover, the `BedCore` class contains constants such as the gravitational acceleration *g* (i.e., `self.g=9.81`), the ratio of sediment grain and water density *s* (i.e., `self.s=2.68`), and the critical dimensionless bed shear stress *&tau;<sub>x,cr</sub>* (i.e., `self.tau_xcr=0.047`, which may be re-defined by users).
+Moreover, the `BedCore` class contains constants such as the gravitational acceleration $g$ (i.e., `self.g=9.81`), the ratio of sediment grain and water density $s$ (i.e., `self.s=2.68`), and the critical dimensionless bed shear stress $\tau_{x,cr}$ (i.e., `self.tau_xcr=0.047`, which may be re-defined by users).
 The header of the `BedCore` class should look (similar) like this:

 ```python
 from fun import *